weecology/lab-manual/Graduating:-SNRE.md

+This document outlines the official steps required by SNRE and the UF Grad school to graduate.

 Notes I'll be making as I move toward graduation.
 This will eventually compliment [these notes](https://github.com/weecology/lab-wiki/wiki/UF-Policies:-Graduating).

 ## SNRE Checklist
 ### Course requirements (See SNRE Plan of Study form for details)
 * SNRE Seminar.
 Once while signed up for the 1 course credit, and once not signed up.
+* A Principles of Ecology course. (note Shawn got this waived by having a BS in ecology).
 * 1 each of Natural Science, Social Science, and Sustainability.
 3 of Research/Methods.
-* Courses required for a concentration.
+  For a list of which courses count toward these see [here](http://snre.ifas.ufl.edu/academics/graduate/courses-syllabi-and-curriculum/).

+### Concentration
+SNRE also requires a concentration.
+This encompasses 12 credit hours (at the PhD level, 6 for masters) of coursework.
+There is essentially a concentation for each department in the university, of which any can be chosen from.
+You then meet the requirement by taking 12 credits from that department.
+See the list [here](http://snre.ifas.ufl.edu/academics/graduate/courses-syllabi-and-curriculum/) under "Standard Concentrations".
+Alternatively you can just concentrations which have a more varied selection of courses, see the above page under "Concentrations that require additional hours".
+In either case, the credit hours that count toward a concetration also count for the other SNRE degree requirements.

 ### Other requirements
 * Presentation at the SNRE Seminar.
+You must present at the weekly SNRE seminar.
+This is no requiremnet on when this happens, but people generaly do it in their last semester and present some form of their defense.

+## Grad School Checklist
+The UF Graduate school requires:

+- 90 graduate level credit hours.
+- Passing the qualifying exam
+- Passing the defense
+- Submitting a correctly formatted dissertation.

+All these steps are logged in the [Graduate Information Management Systems (GIMS)](https://gradschool.ufl.edu/gimsportal/gatorlink/portal.asp)

 ## Other Notes
-Start discussing defending/graduation least 2 semesters *before* you intend to finish with:
+Start discussing defense/graduation least 2 semesters *before* you intend to finish with:
 * Your advisor
 * Your committee
 * Karen Bray